collardeau/svelte-fluid-header/README.md

 # svelte-fluid-header

-`svelte-fluid-header` is a responsive and customizable header bar component for [Svelte](https://svelte.dev/).
+A [Svelte](https://svelte.dev/) component. `svelte-fluid-header` is a responsive and customizable header bar.

-On **smaller screens**, the right side of the header displays a hamburger button which clicks to reveal a drawer of content below (for a vertical menu).
+On **smaller screens**, a button is displayed on the right side of the header and clicks to reveal a drawer below (for a vertical menu).

-On **larger screens**, the hamburger button is replaced by another slotted content (for a horizontal menu).
+On **larger screens**, the button is replaced by a slot element (for a horizontal menu).

 ## Install